hoangvu1806/Analyze-annual-death-data/README.md

   - Code: Country code
   - Year: Year of data
   - Various columns for fatalities due to different causes such as Meningitis, Dementia, Tuberculosis, Cardiovascular, etc.

+### Number of Countries Included

+The dataset includes data from 227 countries worldwide.

 ## Analysis and Usage